Don’t skip the verses!

 O God of compassion, grant us the strength, the wisdom and the courage to seek always and everywhere after truth, come when it may, and cost what it will.

 Our passage for today begins with the twelve who had been sent out (which is what apostle literally means) returning and gathering around Jesus to tell him all they had done and taught.
-He saw their exhaustion and said to them, “come away to a deserted place all by yourselves and rest a while.”
+He saw their exhaustion and said to them, “Come away to a deserted place all by yourselves and rest a while.”
 That always sounds so nice to me when I get this close to my annual vacation!
-But no sooner did Jesus and his friends embark on their much-needed retreat than the crowds saw where they were headed and beat them there on foot.
+No sooner did Jesus and his friends embark on their much-needed retreat than the crowds saw where they were headed and beat them there on foot.
 When there’s scant wind on the Sea of Galilee, that is surely possible.
 The “Sea” of Galilee is actually a small lake, and it’s easy to see across and walk around to the other side, especially at the north end where these stories take place.
 It’s a scene that I often think of when stuck in Boston traffic and I say, we could get there faster by walking.

-The late Walter Wink wrote: “When I study the Bible, alone or with others, my ultimate aim is not information, but transformation.
+When I study the Bible, alone or with others, my ultimate aim is not information, but transformation.
 I see no reason to trouble myself or others with Scripture unless in doing so we intend to approach as closely as we dare to the numinous majesty of the living God.
 Why open this explosive and shattering book unless we are willing, not just to be added to, but subtracted from?
 Shall I read Scripture merely to be confirmed in my own good opinions of myself and my world, or do I let its first word to me be a negation of every prop, every presumption, every prejudice that armors me against acknowledging my pitiable hunger, even starvation, for the truth I need in order to be whole?
-In short, why come to such a book seeking simply the answers to the questions that I pose, without at the same time letting these texts call in question not only my questions but my very existence?”
+In short, why come to such a book seeking simply the answers to the questions that I pose, without at the same time letting these texts call in question not only my questions but my very existence?

 Our Gospel story, without including the feeding and storm scenes, doesn’t demand as much from me as the whole narrative does when the missing verses are added back in.
 Without the missing verses, I can be grateful for the reminder to rest.
 I can marvel at Jesus’ great compassion and great patience with crowds.
 I can wonder about how people who touched the fringe of his garment might have felt instantly healed, but it doesn’t seem to have much to do with me.
 It feels like a story of long ago and far away.
-But the feeding story with Jesus’ command to the disciples, “you give them something to eat,” the Eucharistic language, and then the evocative scene of the disciples straining at the oars against an adverse wind engage me at a deeper level.
-It doesn’t feel like long ago and far away.
-It feels more like this past week.
+But the feeding story with Jesus’ command to the disciples, “You give them something to eat.”
+The Eucharistic language, and then the evocative scene of the disciples straining at the oars against an adverse wind, engage me at a deeper level.
+It doesn’t feel like long ago and far away; it feels more like this past week.

 1. J.R.
 Briggs, Fail: Finding Hope and Grace in the Midst of Ministry Failure, (Downers Grove IL: IVP Books, 2014), p.
 62.

-2. Bible Workbench issue 22.4, July 19, 2015 quotes Herman Waetjen’s A Reordering of Power: A Socio-Political Reading of Mark’s Gospel.
+2. Bible Workbench 22.4, July 19, 2015, quotes Herman Waetjen, A Reordering of Power: A Socio-Political Reading of Mark’s Gospel (Eugene OR: Wipf & Stock, 1989).

-3. J. R. Briggs, Fail, p.
+3. Briggs, Fail, p.
 52.

-4. Numbers 15:37-40.
+4. Numbers 15: 37-40.